-Finnish rock paintings have been dated 4000 1000 BC while Finland still lived stone-age.
-Ceramic decorated with comb-like pits was typical, but agriculture was not known.
+Finnish rock paintings have been dated 5000–1500 BC while Finland still lived Stone Age.
+Ceramics decorated with comb-like pits was in use, but people still hunted, fished and gathered their food.
+Agriculture was in a minor role.
 All known paintings in Finland are painted on cliffs with red ocre.

 Using digital picture processing increases the possibilities of the photography.
 It is possible to strenghten the colour of the paintings and make the paintings more visible.
 Even some new figures can be found.
 The methods are quite simple, and they are possible for anyone who has basic knowledge of digital picture processing.
 However three steps should be taken care of before any results can be expected: 1) Photographing the paintings.
 2) Scanning the photographs and making the basic adjustments.
 3) Processing the photograph.